Tom Traubert's Blues (Four Sheets to the Wind in Copenhagen) Lyrics

 And I'm down on my knees tonight

-Old Bushmills I staggered
+Old Bushmill's, I staggered

-You buried the dagger in
+You buried the dagger

-Your silhouette window light
+In your silhouette window light to go

-To go waltzing Matilda, waltzing Matilda, you'll go waltzing Matilda with me
+You'll go waltzing Matilda with me

-Now I've lost my St. Christopher
+Now I've lost my St Christopher now that I've kissed her

 And the one-armed bandit knows

-And the girls down by the strip tease shows go
+And the girls down by the striptease shows go

-Waltzing Matilda, waltzing Matilda, you'll go waltzing Matilda with me
+You'll go waltzing Matilda with me

 No, I don't want your sympathy